 Many studies have started analysing the influences on disease progression once individuals are infected, or infected and then admitted to hospital (i.e. the factors that influence survival).
 Such datasets necessarily condition upon a positive test.
-Figure 2C illustrates how this so-called ‘index event bias’ is a special case of collider bias (29–31).
+Figure 2C illustrates how this so-called ‘index event bias’ is a special case of collider bias (16,35,36).
 If we accept that COVID-19 increases mortality, and there are risk factors for infection of COVID-19, then in a representative sample of the target population, any cause of infection would also exert a causal influence on mortality, mediated by infection.
 However, once we condition on being infected, all factors for infection become correlated with each other.
 If some of those factors influence both infection and progression then the association between a factor for infection and death in the selected sample will be biased.
-This could lead to factors that increase risk of infection falsely appearing to be protective for severe progression (1,32).
+This could lead to factors that increase risk of infection falsely appearing to be protective for severe progression (1,37).
 An example of this relevant to COVID-19 is discussed in Box 2.
-How different directions of selective sampling influence the direction of bias is discussed in Figures 2 and 3.

-Sample selection pressures for COVID-19 testing
+Sample selection pressures for COVID-19 studies

+We can stratify the sampling strategies above into three primary sampling frames.
+The first of these frames is sampling based on voluntary participation, which is inherently non-random due to the factors that influence participation.
+The second of these is sampling frames using COVID-19 testing results.
+With few notable exceptions (e.g. (3,38)), population testing for COVID-19 is not generally performed in random samples.
+The third of these frames is sampling based on hospitalised patients, with or without COVID-19.
+This is again, necessarily non-random as it conditions on hospital admission.

+Box 3 illustrates the breadth of factors that can induce sample selection pressure.
 While some of the factors that impact the sampling processes may be common across all modes of sampling listed above, some will be mode-specific.
-In general, these factors will differ across national and healthcare system contexts.
-Here we list a series of possible selection pressures acting upon COVID-19 testing and case identification/definition and detail how they may bias inference if left unexplored.
+These factors will likely differ in how they operate across national and healthcare system contexts.
+Here we list a series of possible selection pressures and how they impact different COVID-19 sampling frames.
+We also describe case identification/definition and detail how they may bias inference if left unexplored.

-Symptom severity

-With few notable exceptions (e.g. (3)), population testing for COVID-19 is not generally performed in random samples.
-Several countries adopted the strategy of offering tests predominantly to patients experiencing symptoms severe enough to require medical attention, e.g. hospitalisation, as is the case in the UK until the end of April 2020.
-Many true positive cases in the population will therefore remain undetected and be subject to negative sample selection if enrollment is dependent upon test status.
+Symptom severity: This will conceivably bias all three major sampling frames, although is most simply understood in context of testing.
+Several countries adopted the strategy of offering tests predominantly to patients experiencing symptoms severe enough to require medical attention, e.g. hospitalisation, as was the case in the UK until the end of April 2020.
+Many true positive cases in the population will therefore remain undetected and will be less likely to form part of the sample if enrollment is dependent upon test status.
 High rates of asymptomatic virus carriers or cases with atypical presentation will further compound this issue.